 The login model defines the model that holds your users.
 This is the model on which you've got your user's identification.
 Ask yourself: Which kind of user will log in to my app?
 An employee?
 A contact person?
 An astronaut?
 Or does your system not specify a function, but simply log in a Person (or end-users of your application)?
 Then that will probably be your login model.

 Note: It's worth mentioning that in order to enable your users to log in, you have to create and use a new model (for example, called 'Webuser'), but NOT use the ones that are presented by default by Betty Blocks.

-(Only when using the Username / password kind) The username and password define the credentials of your webuser.
-Which property of your login model should be used as the username and which should be used as a password.
+The username and password define the credentials of your webuser: which property of your login model should be used as the username and which should be used as a password.
 A username can include text or numeral properties (excluding properties like a list, multi-line texts, and number expressions).
 Ideally, a username would be an email address in nine out of ten cases.

 What else is there to explain here? ;) It logs the (web) user out automatically if the user hasn't done anything for this amount of seconds.

 To enable communications between, for example, your application and the data in an external database, you need to locate and apply the universally unique identifier (UUID).
 A UUID can also be required for enabling a password reset to ensure that a unique code can be applied.